meirisoda/school_fall2023/ARTS365B/Design Essay.md

 By giving us complete agency not only on where to go, and what actions to do (as players) but also in the spaces that we create, many extremes can be explored.
 These physical spaces now no longer have to follow the laws of physics, but also be able to reflect other things.
 Architecture and environment become a medium for expression.

 The design of the architecture and landscape in NaissancE a great example of this.
 The entirety of the game is set in non-textured basic forms that slowly complicate into monolithic structures, stretching for distances beyond comprehension.
 The only thing that exists in the game is the player, who is left to explore and make their way out.
-It is a lonely experience that is amplified by the architecture and the design of the space.
+It is a lonely yet somewhat comfexperience that is amplified by the architecture and the design of the space.

 ![[Pasted image 20231217222502.png|600]]